Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Concept Performance Overview

 \subsection{Concept Difficulty Evaluation}

-While, we do not discover a significant correlation between concept difficulty in visual or textual modality, or with human participants, we identify some overarching trends in concept difficulty.
-We show a full concept performance comparison in the tables \autoref{tab:Concept_Textual} and \autoref{tab:Concept_Visual}, but specifically point out the performance differences over the concepts ``Count'' and ``CleanUp.''
-We generally compare against the highest performing setting per concept for each performance.
-Count tasks frequently involve the production of simple, singular output rows or columns, denoting the count of specific characteristics (e.g shapes, colors, corners).
+Although we find no significant correlation in concept difficulty across modalities (visual vs. textual) or with human participants, we do identify several overarching trends.
+Full per-concept performance comparisons are shown in \autoref{tab:Concept_Textual} and \autoref{tab:Concept_Visual}; in particular, note the performance differences for the concepts ``Count'' and ``CleanUp.''Tasks in the group ``Count'' frequently involve the production of simple, singular output rows or columns, denoting the count of specific characteristics (e.g shapes, colors, corners).
 Correspondingly, output grids are often small and easy to generate.
-In the visual modality, this is the performance closest to humans for both o3 (-7.7\%) and Gemini (-44\%), and in the textual modality, this concept also results in the biggest positive difference(o3:+32.3\%; Gemini:+25.7\%; Claude:+15.7\%).
+In the visual modality, this is the performance closest to humans for both o3 (-7.7\%)\footnote{Note that for this and the following comparisons we consider the strongest model settings, which is not necessarily medium with tools} and Gemini (-44\%), and in the textual modality, this concept also results in the biggest positive difference (o3: +32.3\%; Gemini: +25.7\%; Claude: +15.7\%).
 In contrast, tasks in the CleanUp concept group require the removal of several colors, shapes, or isolated pixels, as well as full reproduction of the remaining input grid.
 In this concept group, even o3 using medium effort + tools is significantly outperformed by human participants in the visual setting (-65.7\%).
 Similarly, answers to CleanUp tasks constitute the largest negative performance gap in the textual modality (-46.3\%).
 The gap between the other models is even larger.
 This is a strong indicator that, regardless of modality, models struggle significantly with producing complex output grids.